melroy89/auto-invest-bitvavo/README.md

 - Support buy/sell limit order with user predefined limit price
 - Support buy/sell limit orded based on percentage of *current* market price (eg. limit price = current BTC price * 0.999%)
 - Easily adjust your settings to your needs, settings are at the top of [the script](main.py)
+- Easily setup a crontab or GitLab Pipeline or GitHub Actions

 ## Virtual Python Env